Will California Become the First State to Officially Ban Single-Use Plastic Bags?

-In May of 2012, a plastic bag ban was passed in Honolulu County, Hawaii that takes effect in 2015.
-This move aligned Honolulu County with Kauai, Maui and Hawaii Counties which already have bans on the books.
-While Hawaii is the first state in which plastic bags are banned throughout, it is a patchwork of laws at the county level that adds up to a statewide ban.
+In May 2012, a plastic bag ban was passed in Honolulu County, Hawaii that takes effect in 2015.
+This move aligned Honolulu County with Kauai, Maui, and Hawaii Counties which already have bans on the books.
+While Hawaii is the first state in which plastic bags are banned, it is a patchwork of laws at the county level that adds up to a statewide ban.

 What California is hoping to achieve is one law that will cover the entire state.
-Not to diminish the great work that has been done in Hawaii, but the advantage of an all-encompassing state law is that there is one, uniform law for everyone that carries weight for other states who want to ban the single use plastic bag.
+Not to diminish the great work that has been done in Hawaii, but the advantage of all-encompassing state law is that there is one, uniform law for everyone that carries weight for other states who want to ban single-use plastic bags.

 City and county bans certainly get the job done and are definitely worthwhile, but when neighboring cities and counties have bans the fine print is often different, so paper bags may be allowed in one jurisdiction, but not another, or there may be a fee tied to bags at stores in one municipality, but no fees at nearby stores.
 This can lead to frustration and confusion for consumers.
 A statewide ban resolves this issue and will put forth one set of rules that impacts everyone no matter where in the state people shop.

 Bright Future for All

 It is very exciting to think about a single ban that covers an entire state – and we cannot wait to add this pin to our bag ban map (link at top of page)!
-All of us here at Factory Direct Promos are cheering on the folks in California and cannot wait until one of these proposed measures are voted into action.
-Once California sets this shining example for our environment, other states will most certainly follow their lead and that means a healthier future for all.
+All of us here at Factory Direct Promos are cheering on the folks in California and cannot wait until one of these proposed measures is voted into action.
+Once California sets this shining example for our environment, other states will most certainly follow its lead and that means a healthier future for all.